 Online, the principle of reciprocity can be applied to information, as well as discounts.
 First-time buyers might receive a better deal.
 Or they might feel compelled to buy from you as a long-term reader or viewer of your free content.

 Where reciprocity centers on the human need to reduce the imbalance of power between two people when a debt is created, commitment centers on the idea that a person’s self-image must maintain consistency between beliefs and actions.
 There are multiple facets to this principle.

 If we convince ourselves to buy one item in a set, then the urge to buy the whole set grows stronger.
 Committing to something makes us more likely to go through with the rest of the process.
 Marketing campaigns that capitalize on this feeling include those that utilize the mailing list not just as a way to get information out to a user but to help them identify as a customer, as part of the group, or as a member of an exclusive club.

 Second, the idea that we construct our self-image, we feel the need to confirm that self-image with our actions, including our purchases and allegiances.
 If you identify as a coffee snob, you might feel obligated to own certain coffee-making tools and accessories.

 3. Social Proof

 The internet has validated this principle of influence more than nearly any other.
-The principle of social proof centers around the idea that popular things are popular for a reason, that reason usually being that they’re good.
-In other words, it speaks to our own inner urge towards conformity.
+The principle of social proof centers around the idea that popular things are popular for a reason, usually because they’re good.
+In other words, it speaks to our own inner urge toward conformity.

 Capitalizing on this principle is simple.
 Reviews, recommendations, product “likes”, sorting by Most Popular, a Trending tab on your products or content, and so on and so forth.
 There are countless ways to drive sales by showing people what’s in, and what’s hot.